JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Setting default UMASK for group writability.

 By default, Unix systems are set to only allow users to write to files they themselves have created by using a system-wide `umask` (aka: user mask) of `022`.
-But since I like to setup servers which allow users to collaborate when connected to a common group—such as `www-readwrite`—I like to set the system-wide UMASK to `002`.
+But since I like to setup servers which allow users to collaborate when connected to a common group—such as `www-readwrite`—I like to set the system-wide `umask` to `002`.

-So the first step in doing this is to open the `login.defs` file for editing like so:
+So the first step in doing this is to open up the `login.defs` file for editing like so:

     sudo nano /etc/login.defs